Anna Shcherbakova: 2022–2023 season: Injury

 In August 2022, Shcherbakova traveled to Germany in order to have knee surgery for an old injury.
 She did not recover from the surgery in time for the 2023 Russian Championships.
-On 18 March 2023, Shcherbakova performed in Moscow at a show program tournament called the "Russian Challenge".
+On 18 March 2023, she performed in Moscow at a show program tournament called the "Russian Challenge".
 She presented a program to the music from the Soviet TV series "Seventeen Moments of Spring" and finished third in the competition with a score of 19.08.

 2023–2024 season: Illness

 Shcherbakova was listed as a reserve member of the 2023–24 Russian Women's Figure Skating national team.
-In July 2023, while at Eteri Tutberidze's team preparatory camp training for a potential resumption of competition, Shcherbakova contracted mononucleosis and was forced to suspend training.
-She was absent from a list of participants in the Russian national team's pre-season skating tests published 30 August by the Russian Figure Skating Federation.
+In July 2023, while training at Tutberidze's preparatory camp training for a potential resumption of competition, Shcherbakova contracted mononucleosis and was forced to suspend training.
+She was absent from a list of participants in the Russian national team's preseason skating tests published 30 August by the Russian Figure Skating Federation.
 In March 2024, Shcherbakova was injured and underwent ankle surgery.